The tests can be configured by selecting the Custom Scan Option.

 3.1 Security headers

 HTTP security headers are a fundamental part of website security.
-They protect against XSS, code injection, clickjacking, etc. This tests checks for the common security headers.
+They protect against XSS, code injection, clickjacking, etc. This test checks for the common security headers.

 3.2 Cookies security